 Make the Level I determination notice immediately available electronically to the LI submitting entity and others entitled to the information.

-Send the Level I determination notice by US mail to the individual, any identified primary care physician, any guardian or legal representative entitled to the report and as needed to the Level I submitter.
+Send the Level I determination notice on positive Level I screenings by US mail to the individual, any identified primary care physician, any guardian or legal representative entitled to the report and as needed to the Level I submitter.

 Report the number of Level I screenings completed and turnaround time in the applicable reports listed in Section 1.3.1.14, Reports.